suhaotian/use-one/README.md

 - [ ] ~~vue support~~
 - [ ] ~~svelte support~~
 - [ ] offical website and documention
-- [ ] more examples
+- [x] more examples
 - [x] \[store\].setState replace with .replaceState
-- [ ] vscode snippet plugin
+- [x] ~~vscode snippet plugin~~ we have [use-one-templates](https://github.com/suhaotian/use-one-templates) now

 ### Bugs

-TodoList example if we add useTodoList in TodoItem component, if we click remove 4 times, the child component still not remove!
+TodoList example if we add useTodoList in TodoItem component, and click remove button 4 times, the child component still not remove!
+(Current solution was dont use `hook` in loop condition)

 ### Dependencies